Metmuseum.org: Women s clothing

 An art tee inspired by The Met collection.
 The artful "M" on this tee comes from Divina proportione (1509), a book of woodcut illustrations in The Met collection by the Franciscan mathematician and theorist Fra Luca Pacioli (Italian, ca. 1445-ca. 1514).
 Inspired by Leonardo da Vinci's (Italian, 1452-1519) Vitruvian Man, a study of ideal anatomical proportions, Pacioli perfected the construction of the Roman alphabet according to geometric principles, stressing the shape of simple, monumental letters.

-The Metropolitan Museum of Art Renaissance "M" Graphic Unisex Tee - Small
+The Metropolitan Museum of Art Renaissance "M" Unisex Tee - Large

 49.95 USD